 top of page

-As a an academic, I've taught an array of courses: urban studies, cultural studies, future studies, media studies / communications, as well as environmental design, environmental history, and human ecology.
-I've enjoyed all this very much.
-However, I have also had the opportunity to draw up a few specialized courses from scratch using novel or creative methods of teaching and study.
-Perhaps, the strangest three of these are listed below -- with a brief description.
+As a teacher, I have had the opportunity to draw up a few specialized courses in human ecology and environmental design from scratch using novel or creative methods that combining ecological science with urban art & design.
+Perhaps, the most innovative three of these are listed below -- with a brief description.

 I put them here just in case other teachers might be interested to learn of them.
 Remember, just like some of you, I'm a teacher.
 I'm not trying to sell you anything -- I'm just sharing my own experiences and can send to you the course outlines if you so wish.
 Or you can run a search through a search engine about these courses to locate teaching materials.